- What Are Mutual Funds?

 Best Ways to Invest in Mutual Funds

-You can start investing in mutual funds in two ways, lump sum, and SIP.
+You can start investing in mutual funds in two ways, lump sum, and.

 1. Lump-sum investment in Mutual Funds